 Only S&P500 option quotes directly from CBOE are used.

 The time to expiration for a particular option is calculated very precisely in minutes.
-The end of the period is the moment when the exercise-settlement value is being determined, which is the open (8:30 am Chicago time) on the last business day before expiration – usually the third Friday of a month) and close of trading (3:00 pm) for weekly options.
+The end of the period is the moment when the exercise-settlement value is being determined, which is the open (8:30 am Chicago time) on the settlement day for monthly S&P500 options (usually the third Friday of a month) and close of trading (3:00 pm) for weekly options.

 The interest rate used in VIX calculation is the bond-equivalent yield of US T-bills which mature closest to the particular option expiration.
-Different interest rates may be used for the two different expiration months which enter VIX calculation.
+Different interest rates may be used for the two different expirations which enter VIX calculation.

 The contribution of individual options to the calculation of total variance of an expiration depends on the option’s price, the strike price, and the average strike price increment of neighbouring strikes.
 In general, at the money options influence the final result the most and the contributions decrease as you go further out of the money.